bodowd/bodowd.github.io/_posts/2024-06-18-chembl-column-properties.md

 string records.
 This include description of assays, but also there are molecular file formats in this database, which is quite common to chemistry data.

-I found that a molfile can reach a length of 65,000 bytes.
+I found a molfile can reach a length of 65,000 bytes.

 In the context of this paper and study, the focus is on looking at the data from a perspective of the compression and fast decompression of the data for use in analytical database systems.
 However, in cheminformatics workloads, we would not typically work on the raw string.

-At least in RDKit, you typically want the molecule object, a particular encoding of the information about a molecule, which is constructed by parsing a particular molecule format, like the molfile or a SMILES string.
+At least in RDKit, you typically want the molecule object, a particular encoding of the information about a molecule, which is constructed by parsing a molecule format, like the molfile or a SMILES string.
 With this molecule object, cheminformatic operations can be performed.
-For example, if you want to find if a molecule exists in the database, typically you would run the algorithm comparing data between molecule objects, and not between string representations.
+For example, if you want to find if a molecule, or similar molecule, exists in the database, typically you would run the algorithm comparing data between molecule objects and not between string representations.
 Parsing the string format into a molecule object, is the most computationally expensive part, at least in my experiments.
 Then we need to serialize the object to binary for storage.
 This serialization and later deserialization is cheaper compared to first part of parsing the string into the molecule object.

-Therefore, I created a molecule object column with the RDKit Postgres extension in the `compound_structures` table in the database which contains chemical structures.
+Therefore, I created a molecule object column with the RDKit Postgres extension in the `compound_structures` table in the database, which contains chemical structures.
-I took a look a the size of these objects and found the max byte length for the molecules in that table was 15,762 and the min byte length was 65.
+I took a look at the size of these objects and found the max byte length for the molecules in that table was 15,762 and the min byte length was 65.

 The max canonical SMILES (string representation) byte length was 2045 bytes, and